JuniperOmega/Algorithms-Illuminated-My-Solutions/README.md

 * [Usage](#Usage)

 ## Setup
 To run any of these files, download/clone it locally to your machine.
-Feel free to run and compile the programs on your favorite IDE or terminal, or run via Linux terminal
+Feel free to run and compile the programs on your favorite IDE or terminal, or run via Linux terminal.

 If you would like to install Ubuntu on Windows 10 please follow the link below:

 ```